dcvath/Final_Project/README.md

 Our project is titled, "Predicting Wine Quality." was selected to determine if a vineyard that is interested in a new business venture in the wine industry would be successful, based upon characteristics their wine possesses.

 ## Source of Data:
+The data was sourced from Kaggle, and the specific links/files can be obtained below:

 Raj Parmar.
 July 2018.
 Wine Quality, Version 1.
 [Data file].
 Retrieved November 3, 2021 from https://www.kaggle.com/rajyellow46/wine-quality.
 Piyush Agnihotri.
 September 2020.
 White Wine Quality, Version 1.
 [Data file].
 Retrieved November 3, 2021 from https://www.kaggle.com/piyushagni5/white-wine-quality.
 UCI Machine Learning.
 November 2017.
 Red Wine Quality, Version 2.
 [Data file].
 Retrieved